Cloud-Native Application Protection Platform (CNAPP)

 How does a CNAPP differ from traditional security tools?

 Unlike traditional security tools focusing on specific areas (e.g., endpoint or perimeter security), CNAPPs are purpose-built for cloud-native architectures.
-They offer a unified approach by integrating multiple security functions like cloud security posture management (CSPM), runtime protection, and infrastructure-as-code (IaC) scanning in a single platform.
+More importantly, they offer a unified approach by integrating multiple security functions like cloud security posture management (CSPM), runtime protection, and infrastructure-as-code (IaC) scanning in a single platform.

 Can CNAPP work across multicloud environments?